1. What is the vessel’s ability to demonstrate history in her physical fabric?

 In October 2012, SKYLARK IX was re-floated and efforts are being made to get funding to lift her out of the water and into storage so progress can be made towards her restoration.

-As of 2018, she is currently at the National Maritime Museum's conservation workshop in Irvine awaiting funding for a full restoration with the aim for her to be back on the water in 2021.
+As of 2018, she is currently at the Scottish Maritime Museum's conservation workshop in Irvine awaiting funding for a full restoration with the aim for her to be back on the water in 2021.

 Built by J Polson, Poole as a shallow water minesweeper

 Took part in the evacuation from Dunkirk in the Second World War

 Operated as a cruise boat on Loch Lomond

 Vessel sunk at moorings